huzaifa-developer/php-crud-application/README.md

-# php-crud-application
+# PHP OOP CRUD Application

 This repository demonstrates a CRUD (Create, Read, Update, Delete) application built with PHP and Object-Oriented Programming (OOP).

-It features a modular structure, secure database interaction using prepared statements, and clean, reusable code.
-Ideal for learning or integrating into projects needing database management functionality.
+## Features:
+- Modular structure for clean and maintainable code
+- Secure database interaction using prepared statements
+- Easy to customize and extend for various projects
+- Ideal for learning OOP principles and database management

+Use this project to integrate CRUD functionality into your applications or as a learning tool for PHP and OOP.